-Our product development efforts focus on new products and improved versions of existing products.
-We facilitate user group meetings to help us determine our product and solution strategy, development plans, and aspects of customer support.
+Our product development efforts focus on new products while continuing to increase the functionality of existing products.
+To ensure we are building for the market, we facilitate user group meetings to help us determine our product and solution strategy, development plans, and aspects of customer support.
 The user groups are generally organized geographically or by product lines.
 We believe that the timely development of new applications and enhancements is essential to maintaining our competitive position in the market.

 During the development of new products and solutions, we work closely with our customers and industry leaders to determine requirements.
 We work with device manufacturers, such as Diebold, NCR, and Wincor-Nixdorf, to ensure compatibility with the latest ATM technology.
-We work with network vendors, such as Mastercard, SWIFT, and Visa, to ensure compliance with new regulations or processing mandates.
+We work with network vendors, such as Mastercard, SWIFT, and VISA, to ensure compliance with new regulations or processing mandates.
 We work with computer hardware and software manufacturers, such as HPE, IBM, Microsoft Corporation, and Oracle, to ensure compatibility with new operating system releases and generations of hardware.
 Customers often provide additional information on requirements and serve as beta-test partners.